On Markets & Investing

 At 550p market price, the company’s shares are currently valued at 11.7x and 9.2x PE based on FY24 and FY25 estimates, respectively.

-I had a relatively small position of 1.7% (at cost) and decided to buy on Frisay’s weakness to maintain the same weight.
+I had a relatively small position of 1.7% (at cost) and decided to buy on Friday’s weakness to maintain the same weight.
 In the near future, the risks lie with the economy and normalisation of watch demand following the COVID boom.
 Expanding online marketplaces and shifting demand into the pre-owned segment are also severe risks in the medium term.
 Taking this into account, I do not plan to increase my position aggressively.

 The next big event for the company will be in a couple of months when management will provide an updated long-term strategic plan and key targets.